Mr-blues-bits/Arch-bits/README.md

 SUPPORT FOR BTRFS ADDED.
 19th August, 2023

 This script only formats chosen partitions.
-If dual booting do not set boot partition.
+If dual booting do not install grub when asked...

 use cfdisk to partition your hard disk.